top of page

 Chicken and rice with coriander and cucumber with sauce

-Chicken Rice - Singapore’s Pride
+Chicken Rice: Singapore's National Pride

 Char Kway Teow.
 Stir-fried rice noodles with seafood, fish cake, chinese sauce, beansprouts and chives; a highly popular